AncoatsDispensary/ancoats-dispensary-trust/_pages/andy-hickmott.md

 Annie says nothing, grabs what she needs, gives a small boy who’s crying the orange.

-### Mrs Coates in Retirement

-(1989)

-Sits and waits
-forgets why—

-and what happened
-to that new estate

-they put up not long ago?
-The Cardroom or whathaveyou—

-Did I dream all that?
-I was a nurse once, you know—

-Where did all the children go?
-We loaded them on trains,

-sent them somewhere safe
-fitted with parcel tags.

-Where did they go?
-When did they come home?

-Why are there none
-playing in the street outside?

-Must be the Blitz,
-she decides.

 ### Mrs Coates, Reborn

 (2015)